CodyReichert/awesome-cl/index.md

 Statistics
 ---------

-* [lisp-stat](https://github.com/lisp-stat) - an environment for statistical computing, conceptually similar to R, that is also suitable for front-line production deployments.
+* 👍 [lisp-stat](https://github.com/lisp-stat) - an environment for statistical computing, conceptually similar to R, that is also suitable for front-line production deployments.
 "It grew out of a desire to have an environment for rapidly prototyping analytical and A.I. solutions, and move directly to production environments with minimal friction."
   * https://lisp-stat.dev/
-  * ships Luke Tierney's [XLisp-Stat](https://homepage.stat.uiowa.edu/~luke/xls/xlsinfo/) (a predecessor of R) as well as newer libraries.
+  * inspired by Luke Tierney's [XLisp-Stat](https://homepage.stat.uiowa.edu/~luke/xls/xlsinfo/) (a predecessor of R), ships a compatibility library for it, otherwise builds on other and newer libraries.

-* [common-lisp-stat](https://github.com/blindglobe/common-lisp-stat/) - Common Lisp statistics library.
-[FreeBSD][39].
+See also [common-lisp-stat](https://github.com/blindglobe/common-lisp-stat/), Common Lisp statistics library.
+[FreeBSD][39], staling.

 Units
 -----